-The person shall set out the following information, calculated for the calendar year using SQM ON.50 - ON.55, in an emission report prepared for a calendar year in respect of adipic acid production at a facility:

-- (a) Annual process N2O emissions from adipic acid production (tonnes). - (b) Annual adipic acid production (tonnes).
+- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.50 ON.55, in an emission report prepared for a calendar year in respect of adipic acid production at a facility: - (b) Annual process N2O emissions from adipic acid production (tonnes). - (c) Annual adipic acid production (tonnes).